jbilcke/lithium/README.md

 );
 ```

-Will import and shuffle a dataset.
+Will load the dataset and shuffle it.

 ### Predicting data